babadanial/basketball-video-search/README.md

   - Set to 10 by default
 - `--i <interval>` - the amount of time (in seconds) to wait in between sampling frames from the video to be embedded
   - Set to 0.5 by default
-- `--c` - if specified, will copy results from Modal volume to local directory
+- `--c` - if specified, will copy results from Modal volume to the local directory `results/<video title>`

 ### Viewing results

-- By default, results will be saved in a Modal volume associated with your account called *basketball-video-search*
+- The pipeline will create a Modal volume associated with your account called *basketball-video-search*
-- Result files can be found in the `results/<video_title>` directory in the Modal volume.
+  - Result files can be found in the `results/<video_title>` directory in this Modal volume.
+  - Each query has its own result file; this one file will contain the results of searching against *each* embedding set for easy comparison between models.
 - They can be downloaded to your device by using the [`modal volume get...` command], or by setting the `--c` argument when running the pipeline.

 [Modal]: https://modal.com/